 HOS uses the DLUHC guideline rates, which are currently £95 per night for outside London and £120 per night for London.
-A member of SLT must sign off any booking over the guideline rates once satisfied with the explanation for the off-policy booking as presented to them through the online Portal.
+A manager must approve any booking over the guideline rates once satisfied with the explanation for the off-policy booking as presented to them through the online Portal.

 Every effort should be made to obtain accommodation to include breakfast within the set financial limits.
 Where that is not possible, and by exception, staff can book breakfast at their accommodation.